Pylons/pyramid/docs/style-guide.rst

             Theoretically, the sound a parrot makes when four-thousand volts of electricity pass through it.

         pining
-            What the Norwegien Blue does when it misses its homeland, e.g., pining for the fjords.
+            What the Norwegien Blue does when it misses its homeland, in other words, pining for the fjords.

 The above code renders as follows.